 - Tarot symbols that recur throughout the tarot deck

-- Internal links: recurring symbols; suits; wands;
+- Internal links: recurring symbols; suits; wands, cups, swords; pentacles

 No comments: